galandekranti87/Celegans/README.md

 <img width="960" alt="1_ko_project" src="https://user-images.githubusercontent.com/103779987/168190781-29b67e93-cb2a-4552-82d1-d857c2017ecb.PNG">
 Figure .3

 I used IGV to visualize the data ( gene annotations, and per sample coverage profiles).
 To see the gene location I have used reference genome. general feature format(gff) and .bam and bam.bai files.
+Samples 1 had a pde-1 knockout that resulted in ~0X coverage.